isomerpages/moe-bendemeersec/_co-curricular/CCE/Sexuality Education.md

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Departments/cce-sep-AnnexA-optout.pdf)).
 The completed form is to be submitted by 7 Feb 2022.

+<p style="text-align:justify">11.
+Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Departments/cce-sep-AnnexA-optout.pdf">here</a>.
+The completed form is to be submitted by 7 Feb 2022.</p>

 12. Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Departments/cce-sep-AnnexB-eTeen.pdf).
 The completed form is to be submitted by 7 Feb 2022.

+<p style="text-align:justify">12.
+Parents who wish to opt their children out of the <b>eTeens programme</b> need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Departments/cce-sep-AnnexB-eTeen.pdf).
+The completed form is to be submitted by 7 Feb 2022.</p>

 <p style="text-align:justify">13.
 Parents can contact the school at 62927616 for discussion or to seek clarification about the school’s sexuality education programme.</p>